 In your first year, you will gain a broad knowledge of the key themes that underpin sport psychology.
-You will study the psychology of sport and individual differences, and will look at the principles and practice in physical education.
-You explore the codification and history of sport, as well as the development of sport in the community.
+You will study the psychology of sport, sport sociology, coaching and teaching, motor behaviour and sport management.

-Finally, you will gain an understanding on the brain and the central nervous system, and you will learn key research methods and analysis that will be useful in your following years of study.
+Finally, you will gain an understanding on the brain and the central nervous system through cognitive and biological psychology, and you will learn key research methods and analysis that will be useful in your following years of study.

 Other topics studied include learning and memory, brain-mind interactions, and language and communication.
 Finally, you will discuss social cognition and learn about group processes and dynamics.

 In your final year, you hone your subject-specific research interests by completing a dissertation in sport psychology.
 This is closely supervised by an expert and research active member of the team.

 In the taught component of the course, there is an increased focus on critical analysis.
 The first unit will focus on psychophysiology and examine how areas of motor control can be measured using state of the art equipment.
 You will learn about psychological skills training, and how this can enhance preparation and sport performance.
 This will be supplemented later in the year with a block of sport psychology focused on mental health and well being, including social support, effective career transitions and perfectionism.

 Other topics studied include moral development, intelligence, decision making and deductive reasoning, and problem solving.

 |UCAS Tariff Points||120-112.
 UCAS Tariff points must come from a minimum of two A Levels (or equivalent).
 Additional points can be made up from a range of alternative qualifications|